Come Live with Me Angel

-"Come Live with Me Angel" (sometimes written "Come Live with Me, Angel") is a smooth soul song by soul singer Marvin Gaye.
-The song was co-written by singer-songwriter Leon Ware and lyricist Jacqueline Dalya-Hilliard for the former's album Musical Massage.
-However, Ware gave it to Gaye as he showed interest in it, as well as the other songs Ware had written with Arthur Ross.
-The song first appeared on Gaye's album I Want You as the second track.
+"Come Live with Me Angel" (sometimes written "Come Live with Me, Angel") is a smooth soul song by American soul singer Marvin Gaye.
+The song made its debut as the second track on Gaye's seminal album I Want You via Tamla Records, a subsidiary label of Motown Records.
+Co-written by singer-songwriter Leon Ware and lyricist Jacqueline Dalya-Hilliard, it was intended for inclusion on the former's album Musical Massage.
+Ware handed the song to Gaye because the latter showed interest in the former's compositions.

 Background

-Ware recorded the song with singer Minnie Riperton with plans to release it as a single and include it in his second album, tentatively titled after the original name of the song, which was called "Comfort".
-The album would later be titled Musical Massage.

-One day, at Gaye's house, Gaye was in a room listening to music, and Ware was in a different room playing an unreleased record on his cassette tape that had three duets Ware did with Riperton.
-Gaye reportedly heard it through the wall and came to Ware and asked him, "What is that you’re playing?"
-“It’s my new album," Ware replied.
-Subsequently, Ware invited Gaye to listen to the record, and soon enough, the inspired Gaye convinced Ware to give him the songs for his upcoming album, promising that he would "do the whole thing," and willingly agreed.
-One of the songs they had listened to was the original version of "Come Live With Me, Angel".
+In 1975, Ware recorded a demo of “I Want You” for Arthur "T-Boy" Ross, the younger brother of Motown artist Diana Ross, who wanted a recording contract with the record company.
+When Motown’s founder Berry Gordy Jr. heard the demo, he brought it to Gaye, who became enamored with the song.
+Subsequently, Ware went to Gaye's house, where he played his forthcoming record on a cassette tape tentatively titled Comfort.
+The record had three duets Ware did with Minnie Riperton, including "Come Live With Me, Angel".
+Gaye reportedly overheard the record through the wall, came to Ware and asked him, "What is that you’re playing?"
+Ware replied, “It’s my new album".
+Ware invited Gaye to listen to the record, and they listened repeatedly for hours.
+The inspired Gaye convinced Ware to give him the songs for his upcoming album, promising that he would "do the whole thing," and Ware agreed.
+“I brought the music, but the magic that Marvin brought with his vocals made it a classic.
+I had a body, but Marvin and me dressed it together," Ware said in an interview, reflecting about the making of Gaye's I Want You.

 Composition and lyrics

-The song is in the key of B minor.
-The influences of the song derived from jazz and R&B/Soul, which was Ware's usual songwriting style.

-Gaye's rendition features slightly altered lyrics by Gaye from Ware's original version.

-In Gaye's version, "Come Live With Me, Angel" finds Gaye serenading "Papa's lil' sweet angel," promising to understand her moods while pleading her to live with him and offers her sex "Three times a day/In all the ways, baby."
+The song is in the key of B minor, and is identified as a quiet storm and smooth soul tune, a signature style of Ware's songwriting.
+Gaye's rendition features altered lyrics from Ware's original version.
+In Gaye's version, the song finds him serenading his "sweet angel," promising to understand her moods while asking her to live with him and offers her coition "three times a day in all the ways."

 Recording

-The basic track of the song was recorded for Ware, with him present in Sunset Room at Motown Recording Studios on May 23, 1975.
+Ware began recording the song's basic track with Motown session musicians in the Sunset Room at Motown Recording Studios on May 23, 1975.
 Overdubbing sessions for the rest of the instrumentation and vocals took place on June 12, July 1, and July 3, 1975.
 Gaye overdubbed his vocals at Marvin's Room on January 30 and February 4, 1976, replacing Ware's and Riperton's harmony vocals.